Introduction

 Some medications such as diuretics, proton pump inhibitors, or certain antibiotics can impair magnesium absorption.
 In such cases, supplementation may be necessary.

-Different forms of magnesium and their effects
+Different magnesium forms and their effects

 Magnesium citrate